k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 By the end of the Fabric Runtime learning item you will know about:

-- Fabric server directories and basic utilities
+- Fabric server directories and basic utilities.
-- Fabric configuration files
+- Fabric configuration files.
-- Basic Fabric commands
+- Basic Fabric commands.
-- Cassandra keyspaces and commands
+- Cassandra keyspaces and commands.
-- How to query data
+- How to query data.

 Please open the Fabric runtime environment.
 You can either: